 The buttons on the left are zone-editing controls, and include only New and Clear.
 To the right are the Open and Save buttons, for opening and saving the zone files, along with the Print button, for printing various zone reports.
+The last button on the right is the Import Loads button which is explained towards the end of this chapter.
 Unlike the Zone Manager, there are no Auto-Select buttons.